-To shed light on this question, biological systems have been fruitfully modeled as Boolean networks.
+Biological systems have been fruitfully modeled as Boolean networks to shed light on this question.
 In these models, the state of each component---a gene, protein, or RNA---is described by a binary value, and the interactions between components---binding, chemical reaction, and so on---are described by Boolean functions.
-Prior work has extensively studied the interaction functions \cite{aracena2008maximum,mori2017expected,aracena2017number} to model probabilistic \cite{raj2008nature} and multi-level \cite{chen2018novel} interactions, or to stabilize existing sequences of reactions \cite{campbell2014stabilization}.
+Prior work has extensively studied the interaction functions \cite{aracena2008maximum,mori2017expected,aracena2017number} to model probabilistic \cite{raj2008nature} and multi-level \cite{chen2018novel} interactions or to stabilize existing sequences of reactions \cite{campbell2014stabilization}.
 Other work has focused on the intensive study of specific network topologies \cite{berdahl2009random, iguchi2007boolean,coppersmith2001reversible, ouma2018topological, drossel2005number,somogyvari2000length} and local structures that are typically referred to as motifs \cite{mangan2003structure}.
-However, we still lack a general understanding of how the local interaction topology determines long sequences of cycles, thereby limiting our ability to make principled predictions across different networks about the global effects of local perturbations.
+However, we still lack a general understanding of how the local interaction topology determines long sequences of cycles, thereby limiting our ability to make principled predictions across different networks about the global effects of local structures.

 Here, we provide such an understanding through the analytical and numerical study of Boolean network topology.
-First, we use an evolutionary algorithm to optimize for network motifs with long cycle lengths, and discover the existence of \textit{forbidden motifs} that are almost completely absent in the evolved networks.
-Next, we discover that many such evolved networks display a \textit{dynamical reflection symmetry}, such that if the network at state $x$ transitions to state $y$, then that same network at state $1-x$ transitions to state $1-y$.
-To bring these two results together, we analytically prove that a simple local rule---namely, that the incoming excitatory connections outnumber by one the incoming inhibitory connections at each node---is sufficient to produce this dynamical reflection symmetry; moreover, we find that the forbidden motifs systematically violate this condition.
+First, we use an evolutionary algorithm to optimize for network motifs with long cycle lengths and discover the existence of \textit{suppressed motifs} that are almost entirely absent in the evolved networks.
+Next, we discover that many such evolved networks display a \textit{dynamical reflection symmetry}, such that if the network at state $\Vec{x}(t)$ transitions to state $\Vec{y}=\Vec{x}(t+1)$, then that same network at state $\Vec{1}-\Vec{x}(t)$ transitions to state $\Vec{1}-\Vec{y}$.
+Moreover, we find that the suppressed motifs systematically break this symmetry.